The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Summary

-“Geriatric Syndrome” is a term used to characterize common health conditions in older adults affecting functionality and quality of life that do not fit into specific disease categories.
+“Geriatric Syndromes” is a term used to characterize common health conditions in older adults affecting functionality and quality of life that do not fit into specific disease categories.

 The most common geriatric syndromes include falls, urinary incontinence or overactive bladder, sleep problems, cognitive problems such as delirium and dementia, and osteoporosis.